 Massaging certain areas of the head and neck have been found to be very helpful.

-Have a look at our migraine pressure points article for some effective points to press when you feel the inner alarm from the warning signals.
+Have a look at my post on DIY migraine pressure points for some effective points to press when you feel the inner alarm from the warning signals.

 Lie down, close your eyes and place a cold slightly damp washcloth over your eyes.
-This helps best if it is done in a darkened, quiet room.
+Hot or cold doesn't matter, use whatever calms the symptoms.
+This helps best if you can be resting in a darkened, quiet room.

 Tell people what you are doing and that you need to be quiet and silent for half an hour or so.

 Then just try to drift away and think about walking through the garden, all shaded and safe.

 Some people suffer from other symptoms such as dizziness, double vision, nausea, vomiting, sweating or intense eye pain.

 Take your medication as soon as possible or see your physician.